spacetelescope/jwst_reffiles/docs/install.rst

 If you are not planning on doing any development work for jwst_reffiles but only to use it, then installation can be done by (optionally) creating a new environment, activating it, and then using pip to install jwst_reffiles.

-1 (optional): conda create -n jwst-reffiles python
+1. (optional) conda create -n jwst-reffiles python
 2. conda activate jwst-reffiles
 3. pip install git+https://github.com/spacetelescope/jwst_reffiles.git